-The Brutus Cluster is ETH's central resource for high-performance / high-throughput scientific computations.
+The Brutus Cluster and the Euler Cluster are ETH's central resources for high-performance / high-throughput scientific computations.
 It is financed jointly by over 60 "shareholders" from all ETH departments and by the IT Services and used by more than 1500 users.
 Shareholders are guaranteed a share of CPU time proportional to their investment, while the part financed by the IT Services is open to all members of ETH Zurich at no cost.
 More than 140 well known commercial and open source applications are preinstalled in different versions ready for use, maintained and centrally licensed.
-The Brutus team provides competent support on all aspects.
+The HPC group provides competent support on all aspects.

 If you wish to contact us, please send an e-mail to email@example.com.